Characterization Of Nicotinic Acetylcholine Receptor Channels Of The Te671 Human Medulloblastoma Clonal Line

 Digital Object Identifier (DOI)

 Oswald, Robert E.; Papke, Roger L.; and Lukas, Ronald J., "Characterization Of Nicotinic Acetylcholine Receptor Channels Of The Te671 Human Medulloblastoma Clonal Line" (1989).
-Neurobiology.
+Translational Neuroscience.
 193.